 Cut a piece of ¾-inch plywood and fit it to the cabinet’s bottom.
 This should be 11 inches by 27 ½ inches.
 Drill pocket holes in both ends and screw it in place into the 2 side panels.
 The bottom part of the middle support should have it sitting in there.

 For the cabinet top, use a 2×10 and make it 16 ½ inches wide and 36 inches long.
 Trim it down to size using a table saw or a circular saw.
 Here’s a tutorial on how to build cabinet/table tops.

-After the top has been joined, use 2 ½ inches screw to secure it—make sure it is centered side to side—to the top supports of the back and the middle, and “toenailed” (drive the screws in obliquely) through the top of the front 2×4.
+After the top has been joined, use 2 ½ inches screw to secure it—making sure it is centered side to side—to the top supports of the back and the middle, and “toenailed” (drive the screws in obliquely) through the top of the front 2×4.